How do I connect to MySQL from my own computer?

 This works just fine for almost all databases, and makes your database more secure.
 (Older versions of MySQL had several security problems that allowed anyone who could make a connection to have full access to a database, even without a password.
 Disabling remote access to your database makes sure that if a similar security bug is discovered in the future, your database will still be secure.)

 A small number of users may need to connect to their database using software running on their own computer.
-You can use the account management control panel to enable remote connections if you wish to do this: just check the Allow connections from any computer on the Internet box when you create or change a database.
+You can use the account management control panel to enable remote connections if you wish to do this.

 What settings do I use to connect remotely?

 To connect to the MySQL server from your own computer, you will need to use a special server address, or "hostname", which is different from the address you use when connecting from a script.
-The special hostname is simply your Web site address, such as "www.example.com".
+The special hostname is simply your website address, such as example.com.

-The other connection settings — username, database name, and password — should be the same as you would use to connect from a script.
+The other connection settings — username, database name, and password — should be the same as you would use to connect from a script on your website.
+The exact settings to use are shown under "Connecting from other locations" when you view the database connection settings.

 Are there any restrictions on remote connections?